meteor/meteor/packages/tinytest/README.md

 > Mocks [are] objects pre-programmed with expectations which form a specification of the calls they are expected to receive.

 For a comprehensive way of including spies, stubs and other fun stuff, check out [practicalmeteor:munit](https://atmospherejs.com/practicalmeteor/munit) and [smithy:describe](https://atmospherejs.com/smithy/describe), both of which wrap a host of useful functionality around Tinytest, including the more widely used `describe ... it ... expect` syntax.
+This README covers standard Tinytest, so you should refer to the documentation for those if you prefer their syntax and functionality.

 ## Adding Tinytest to Your Package